Contact + FAQs

 What paper do you print on?

-My finished work is Giclée prints on Elegance Velvet paper, which is a matte slightly textured paper, made from 100% cotton fiber and is acid and lignin free.
-The paper is archival certified for 100+ years.
+My 2018 and older work is printed on Elegance Velvet paper, which is a matte slightly textured paper, made from 100% cotton fiber.

 Can I hire you for a commision?